Dr. Michael Bologna

 Certified Clinical Social Worker – (LCSW-R) New York State

-As a professor, he regularly takes students to study Mental Health and Addictions in Western Europe.
-He is known for his exceptional teaching, particularly in his Research Methods course.
+As a professor, he is known for his exceptional teaching in mental health counseling, especially his research methods course.

 Thoughts on the Counseling Program at Saint Rose